cirosantilli/linux-cheat/sysctl.md

 View and modify kernel parameters at runtime for a single session.

-Also the name of a deprecated system call TODO in favor of what? writing to `/proc/sys` files?
+Also the name of a deprecated system call TODO in favor of what?
+Writing to `/proc/sys` files?

 Documentation of all kernel parameters: <https://github.com/torvalds/linux/blob/master/Documentation/kernel-parameters.txt>